oluies/superbasics-get-started-scala/README.md

 Some people like using an IDE for programming

 ## Scala IDE
-There is a "official" Scala IDE built on eclipse: http://scala-ide.org/
+There is an "official" Scala IDE built on eclipse: http://scala-ide.org/

-Install it, and type "eclipse" in the sbt prompt to create the necessary eclipse project files
+Install it and type "eclipse" in the sbt prompt to create the necessary eclipse project files

 Import in eclipse with:
 *File > Import > General/Existing Project into Workspace*